-5.0 Suggested Parent(S)/Caregiver(s) Guidelines for Cold Weather
+Suggested Parent(s)/Caregiver(s) Guidelines for Cold Weather

-- 5.1 Winter can be a wonderful time for play.
+Winter can be a wonderful time for play.
 Participating in winter sports will help keep the whole family healthy, but injuries can spoil the fun.
-Here's how to keep kids safe during winter play. - 5.2 Clothing for outdoor play: - 5.3 All winter activities require warm, dry clothing.
-To prevent frostbite, children should be dressed in warm clothes, including: - a hat (warm, close-fitting, and covering ear lobes; not a 'fashion' hat or baseball cap), - mittens (gloves do not keep hands warm as effectively as mittens), - loose layers (an absorbent synthetic fabric next to skin, a warmer middle layer, and a water resistant/repellent outer layer), - socks A single pair of socks, either wool or a wool blend (with silk or polypropylene) is better than cotton which offers no insulation when wet.
-Avoid extra thick socks as they can cause cold feet by restricting blood flow and air circulation around the toes. - boots Be sure boots are dry and not too tight. - 5.4 Children should get out of wet clothes and shoes as quickly as possible as they are the biggest factors in frostbite. - 5.5 Jackets should be zipped up.
+Here's how to keep kids safe during winter play.

+Clothing for outdoor play:

+All winter activities require warm, dry clothing.
+To prevent frostbite, students should be dressed in warm clothes, including:

+- a hat (warm, close-fitting, and covering ear lobes; not a 'fashion' hat or baseball cap), - mittens (gloves do not keep hands warm as effectively as mittens), - loose layers (an absorbent synthetic fabric next to skin, a warmer middle layer, and a water resistant/repellent outer layer), - socks A single pair of socks, either wool or a wool blend (with silk or polypropylene) is better than cotton which offers no insulation when wet.
+Avoid extra thick socks as they can cause cold feet by restricting blood flow and air circulation around the toes. - boots Be sure boots are dry and not too tight.

+Students should get out of wet clothes and shoes as quickly as possible as they are the biggest factors in frostbite.

+Jackets should be zipped up.
 To avoid strangulation during play, use tube-shaped neck warmers instead of scarves.
 If scarves must be used, tuck them into jackets.
 Remove drawstrings on hoods and jackets because they are also a safety hazard; better yet, buy clothes without drawstrings.

-6.0 Safe weather for outdoor play:
+Safe weather for outdoor play:

-- 6.1 Children must play indoors if the temperature falls below -20C, regardless of the wind chill factor. - 6.2 Children must play indoors, regardless of the temperature, if the following occurs: - The wind chill factor is reported as -20 C or greater (This is the temperature at which exposed skin freezes in a few minutes - 6.3 Adopted from guidelines published by The Hospital for Sick Children, University of Toronto.
+- 1. Students must play indoors if the temperature falls below -20C, regardless of the wind chill factor. - 2.
+Students must play indoors, regardless of the temperature, if the following occurs:

+The wind chill factor is reported as -20 C or greater (This is the temperature at which exposed skin freezes in a few minutes - 3.
+Adopted from guidelines published by The Hospital for Sick Children, University of Toronto.